CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/030-data-life-cycle.md

 - [Property rules](/integration/additional-operations-on-records/property-rules) – to improve the quality of mapped records by normalizing and transforming property values.

-- [Pre-processing rules](/integration/additional-operations-on-records/preprocess-rules) – to apply changes to mapped records.
+- [Pre-process rules](/integration/additional-operations-on-records/preprocess-rules) – to apply changes to mapped records.
 For example, add tags or aliases to the records or send the records to quarantine.

 - [Advanced mapping code](/integration/additional-operations-on-records/advanced-mapping-code) – to introduce changes to the clues programmatically.
 You can perform similar actions as with property and pre-process rules but you gain greater flexibility to apply complex conditions.